 Whether visiting Whitsundays on a Budget or with money to burn, a trip to Whitehaven Beach and some of the seventy-four Whitsunday Islands off-shore will top your Airlie Beach wish list and rightfully so.
-You can read how to visit Whitehaven here, but this post gets into the nitty gritty of what to do in Airlie Beach after you’ve visited the Whitsunday Islands Queensland.
+You can read how to visit Whitehaven here, or rent a yacht in the Whitsundays here, but this post gets into the nitty gritty of what to do in Airlie Beach after you’ve visited the Whitsunday Islands Queensland.
 For more posts on Australia check our Australia Travel Blog.

 Our suggestions are mostly free things to do in Airlie Beach and work well for anyone visiting Whitsunday on a Budget, whether an overseas backpacker, road-tripping Aussie, holidaying family or a week-end escapee from the city.
 They work equally well for those who don’t give a fig about how much things cost.